Philip Hewett, City of Newcastle, NSW Australia

 What is most needed now is Australian research to underpin the emerging awareness of urban forestry otherwise critical support and momentum will be lost.
-Unfortunately urban forest does not produce export commodities so research support will be difficult to secure.
-Marketing could be used to raise the profile and expose the values and benefits of urban forest.
+Unfortunately, urban forest does not produce export commodities so research support will be difficult to secure.
+Marketing could be used to raise the profile and expose the values and benefits of urban forests.

-According to European experience, marketing and branding programs have been effective in attracting funding and political support for green-space and urban forest management.
+According to the European experience, marketing and branding programs have been effective in attracting funding and political support for green space and urban forest management.

 What is marketing?